 Screening and Testing

-services site (2716 W. Central) and some at the
+The following health screenings are available at the division of health's clinical services site (2716 W. Central) and some at the mobile clinic sites.

 Tuberculosis Control Program Clinic

 Follow the signs to the west side of the building.

 - Pap smears and pelvic exams by appointment - A yearly Pap test to detect precancerous, abnormal changes in the cervix is the most effective tool women have to help protect themselves from cervical cancer.

 - Breast self-awareness and testicular self-examination education